ChristineTChen/CS4550-hw03/README.md

 #### LIKES: Users must be logged in to see the Like button (Located in Accounts)
 - Likes are visible when viewing a post
-- If the current_user has liked a post, they will not see the Like button.
+- If the current_user has liked a post, they will see the Unlike button.
 - Like button should toggle to Unlike if current_user has already liked.
+- Unlike will remove users from the list of users who like the post
 - Likes are added to the index view of a post, but only appears for the first post